thekscar/Ticket-Sales/README.md

 * Improve front end mechanics.
 * Add use of ERC20 for ticket purchase as volatility of Ether disincentivises spending it on purchases.
 * Improve work flow of ticket purchase for multiple buyers/users.
+* Design mechanics around secondary market for tickets with contributions back to ticket seller/artist.